 While The International Surface Event (TISE) is one of the major sponsors, financial and product support for the competition was provided by Mohawk and Performance Accessories for the wood and carpet categories.
 QEP and Roberts provided all the tools needed, and Taylor Adhesives supplied the adhesive products.
 The National Wood Flooring Association (NWFA), Floor Covering Education Foundation (FCEF), World Floor Covering Association (WFCA) and International Union of Painters and Allied Trades (IUPAT) showed their support as well.

 In the opening session, Scott Humphrey, CEO, WFCA, acknowledged that the organization is going through a transition period.
 It is no secret that the industry is changing.
 As a result, the organizations are shifting gears to accommodate that change, but if you stop and consider the number of organizations, manufacturers, industry veterans and the suppliers present at this one event, the “transition period” seems to be a welcome and necessary change.
-I think we all can support that.
+I think we all can support that and recognize that we are better off working together.